NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 Sometimes restore use the local data from the global packages folder to complete a restore.
 An additional optimization would be to only check the vulnerabilities when we've already made any http call.

+A project that rarely changes package versions, and rarely installs or removes packages, will very infrequently fail NuGet's no-op check on a developer's machine.
+Therefore, developers working on such repositories will not provider NuGet many opportunities to check for vulnerabilities as part of a restore.
+However, it is expected that such projects will have a CI build which will perform a full restore, so this is not a scenario that we believe needs a design to mitigate at this time.

 ## Prior Art

 - NPM automatically audits dependencies when packages are installed.
-  - NPM achieves this by checking the vulnerabilities for the full graph, by submiting the graph to a compute resource that provides a list of the vulnerabilities.
+  - NPM achieves this by checking the vulnerabilities for the full graph, by submitting the graph to a compute resource that provides a list of the vulnerabilities.
   - The biggest difference is that NuGet restore is run significantly more frequently than npm install is.
-As such the performance is not as critical.
+As such npm's vulnerability checking performance is not as critical as NuGet's.
 - [pip-audit](https://github.com/pypa/pip-audit) scans for packages with known vulnerabilities using the Python Packaging Advisory Database.
 - [cargo-audit](https://docs.rs/cargo-audit/latest/cargo_audit/) audits cargo.lock files for creates containing security vulnerabilities.
 - [snyk](https://snyk.io/product/open-source-security-management/) provides security tools for open source vulnerability scanning and CLI experiences.
 - [DependencyCheck](https://github.com/jeremylong/DependencyCheck) scans software for known vulnerabilities.